ThriftyFun is one of the longest running frugal living communities on the Internet. These are archives of older discussions.

 The only way to get around this is to buy a one year card which gives you 150 minutes for about $100.

 This activates your phone for a year, and you can add more minutes if and when you need them.
 We purchased ours for the same reason that you give for wanting to purchase one.
-But when our 60 days were about to expire, we would still have about half the minutes left, but would still have to buy another 40 minutes which was about $22.00.

 They are generous and sometimes give you an extra 20 minutes free with your purchase, but you still have to purchase every 60 days.
 Another thing they fail to tell you up front is that if you make a call and there is no answer or the line is busy, it still costs you units of time.
 One minute local is one unit, and long distance costs you 2 units for each minute.